 I heard mixed things about Reformation, specifically how high prices are for synthetic fabrics.
 The eco rib is substantial, warm, and durable; the sizing charts, spot on.
 You have to wash synthetics by hand and dump the water into a houseplant, but otherwise my shirts- an Edison dress shortened into a tunic (XS), and Piper top (S)- are perfect.
 You can throw them in the freezer to freshen them up too.
 Same for an American Apparel bodysuit, navy Ryder dress, henley dress, foil ponte dress, cropped top and high waist skirt; Petit Bateau black t-shirt, H&M ribbed lace-up shirt, and H&M tank.
 I got a Closet dress from Asos' Eco Edit because I wanted something red and I got attacked in my red Dior dress (also in my Prada shirtdress).
 Nothing bad happened to me and nothing was stolen; I just didn't want to wear those clothes after that.
 I gave one dress to my sister and sold the other.

 I had my skirt and navy, black, and grey Dior dresses taken in, handwashed my alpaca hat, gloves, and sweater, and bought a black American Apparel bikini plus a purple wool coat.
 Those are all the wardrobe updates I have for now.
-If I'm not wrong, that's 40 items (including a bamboo slip dress and bandeau from TranquiliT), not counting socks or lingerie?
+If I'm not wrong, that's 40 items, not counting socks or lingerie?
 I wear the henley dress and white t-shirts primarily at home- I used to wear the dress outside, but then my friend's daughter called it "pajamas" so it's a nightgown mostly now.
 If I need to run out or answer the door unexpectedly, it still looks okay.
 Anyway the links are really ugly in this post.
 Sorry.
 Pictured here are most of my outfits in the wild, undoubtedly inspired by all the images of Sarah Michelle Gellar I was exposed to during my formative years.
 I'll try to photograph the other new stuff soon.